 Curious Kids Nature Guide: Explore the Amazing Outdoors of the Pacific Northwest

 The first book I want to share is Curious Kids Nature Guide: Explore the Amazing Outdoors of the Pacific Northwest.
-Author is Fiona Cohen, and illustrated by Marni Fylling.
+The author is Fiona Cohen and illustrated by Marni Fylling.
 My first thought about this book is how well it is put together.
 The hardcover makes it great to take outside and frankly, beat up a little.

 The illustrations are beautiful, and very true to the design of each animal and other parts of nature.
 I like that the book is divided into forest, beach, freshwater and backyards and urban parks.
 A simple way for our kids to easily identify habitats of each animal in the book.
 There is also a section in the back of the book that explains some of the events that we can expect in the Pacific Northwest each season.
-When animals are born.
-When birds sing.
-Those kind of things.
+When animals are born, when birds sing, what kind of thing.

 I also enjoy that each section begins with pages of just the illustrations.
 Then as you flip through, each listed animal or part of nature is explained.
 An awesome learning tool.

 There is so much that my children are going to learn out of this book, and I couldn’t be more excited.
 My kids will have a chance to learn about animals native to their region, habitats, and habits of nature.
 I recommend this nature book for any Pacific Northwest family.